wix-incubator/namoey/README.md

 # namoey

-> The Yeoman generators tester
+> Yeoman generators tester

-Namoey runs your generator and some additional shell scripts in a sandbox to make sure your generated projects won't fail at start.
+`namoey` (yeoman spelled backwards) runs your generator and some additional shell scripts in a sandbox to make sure your generated projects won't fail at start.

+The idea here is to check if the generated project generated correctly - not by the files, but by their functionality.
+For example, you may include some dummy tests in your generator.
+To make sure they are working correctly, you can run the test runner manually, or automate this process with `nemoey`.

 ## Install